How to find a supervisor

 If you're offered a place as a postgraduate research student, Deakin will provide a qualified team of at least two supervisors who will guide and support you through every stage of your degree.

-The team is established and maintained for each student on the recommendation of the head of school and Pro Vice Chancellor or institute director.
+The team is established and maintained for each student on the recommendation of the Head of Academic Unit and Faculty Executive Dean.
 Team supervision gives students formal access to a wider range of informed views and opinions.

 Who will be in my supervision team?